nelsonr/nelsonr.github.io/content/posts/go-channels.md

 }()
 ```

-Next, we're calling creating two goroutines, one for the receiver and another for the sender.
-You might wonder why the the goroutine for sender is different?
+Next, we're creating two goroutines, one for the receiver and another for the sender.
+You might wonder why the goroutine for the sender is different?

-In this case we want to react to when the `sender()` function finishes, to do some clean up and trigger the end of our program.
+In this case we want to react to when the `sender()` function finishes, to do some clean up and to trigger the end of our program.

 After the `sender()` terminates, we're using `close()` function to close the channel, to let any other functions that might be consuming it, that no more messages will be sent.
 This causes the `receiver()` function to terminate as well.